RainerRoss/Chatserver/README.txt

 http://yourip:8020/

-if the port 8020 is used on your maschine please use another port check the port: netstat *cnn
+if the port 8020 is used on your maschine please use another port check the port on IBM i: netstat *cnn